 “Then Moses said to Aaron, “Take your censer and put incense in it, along with burning coals from the altar, and hurry to the assembly to make atonement for them.
 Wrath has come out from the Lord; the plague has started.”
 So Aaron did as Moses said, and ran into the midst of the assembly.
 The plague had already started among the people, but Aaron offered the incense and made atonement for them.
 He stood between the living and the dead, and the plague stopped.”

-Aaron ran into the midst, not preaching the sins of the people or debating the right and wrong of their faults… He ran in, stood between the living and the dead, and pointed to God.
-He proclaimed forgiveness and stood for the truth. the hope. the realness of God.
+Aaron ran into the midst, not preaching the sins of the people or debating the right and wrong of their faults.
+He ran in, stood between the living and the dead, and pointed to God.
+He proclaimed forgiveness and stood for the truth, the hope, and the realness of a God who loves them.

 And the plague stopped.
 End of debate.